GenericMappingTools/gmt/doc/rst/source/makecpt.rst

 or simply use -Cgebco directly in the application that needs the color table.
-To create a 24-level color table suitable for plotting the depths in the remote ata table v3206_06.txt (with lon, lat, depths), run
+To create a 24-level color table suitable for plotting the depths in the remote data table v3206_06.txt (with lon, lat, depths), run

    ::